RaquelPlaza/angular5-dojo/README.md

 });
 ```

-Here we can see we have a configureTestingModule which works in a similar way to a module, importing and declaring the components we require to run a unit of code.
+Here we can see we have a configureTestingModule which works in a similar way to a normal module, importing and declaring the components we require to run a unit of code.
 The main import to take notice of here is the RouterTestingModule which allows us to run the tests without importing the full routing module.

-Familarize yourself with the expect process to while you’re here, particularly what conditions you can check against and what you can check on within the component.
+Familarise yourself with the processes while you’re here, particularly what conditions you can check against and what you can check on within the component using Intelisense.

 ### Mocks

 Another important feature that is required within our tests is to be able to mock our services.
-Since these are unit tests we don’t want to be relying on 101 other components that could also fail against any given test.
+Since these are unit tests, we don’t want to be relying on 101 other components that could also fail against any given test.
 Let’s update plans.service.spec file with the following:

 ```
 import { TestBed, getTestBed, inject } from '@angular/core/testing';